learn-co-curriculum/javascript-this-code-along/README.md

 **Advanced:** You can think of the `prototype` property of an object as the template for the non-instantiated version of that object.
-In the example above, rather than using `slice()` on an instance of `Array`, we're accessing the prototype of the `slice` method, which is why we have to use `call` to give it a valid owner on which to operate.
+In the example above, rather than using `slice()` on an instance of `Array`, we're accessing the `slice` method on the `Array` prototype, which is why we have to use `call` to give it a valid owner on which to operate.
 For more information about `prototype`, check out the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype) for `Object.prototype`.